07 Sep Ten Tips to Avoid Structural Mold from Flooding

 8. Check the attic as undetected roof leaks can later cause structural mold problems.

 9. Inspect windows on the outside of the structure, checking for damaged caulking and seals that could lead to future water leaks.

 10. Don’t seal it up until it’s dry.
 Siding, sheetrock, and flooring repairs should be done only after the substrates are completely dry.
 Confirm moisture content by using a moisture meter.

 FOR MORE INFORMATION

-For more information on structural mold, the health effects of mold and chemical exposures and natural treatment options, you can check out our book on Amazon.
+For more information on structural mold, the health effects of mold and chemical exposures and natural treatment options, you can check out our book MOLD: The War Within on Amazon.
 We are researchers and writers, not medical or mold professionals.
 We provide educational materials.
 Please consult with a licensed professional based on your individual situation.